scrabbletank/farhome-rules/monstroustreasure.md

 ***Lingering Magic.*** The effects from the spells _Guidance_ and _Holy Protection_ this creature casts last for the full minute and their effects can be used once per turn.

-***Spellcaster.*** The Night Hag has 2 proficiency with Divine spells.
+***Spellcaster.*** The Lamia has 2 proficiency with Divine spells.
 They are a 2nd level spellcaster, have 7 mana, and a codex with the following spells: _Guidance, Holy Protection, Chilling Fog, Tremor_.

 **Actions**